 Switch is currently able to offer its customers 455 megawatts of power capacity, across four different campuses in the U.S. Furthermore, once its pipeline is fully built-out, the company will be able to offer 730 megawatts of power capacity.

 What may be surprising is that Switch runs all of its data centers on 100% renewable and green energy.
-Indeed, the company sources its power from a combination of solar and wind farms, in Nevada, at an equivalent cost of 4.9 cents per kilowatt-hour.
+As a result, the company sources its power from a combination of solar and wind farms, in Nevada, at an equivalent cost of 4.9 cents per kilowatt-hour.
 Whereas in California, power would cost Switch 12 cents to 13 cents per kilowatt-hour.
 Furthermore, in California, Switch would only be able to source 30% of its power from renewable and green energy sources.

 Overall, Switch is one of the most environmentally conscious technology firms in the world.
 Switch is the only company that Greenpeace recognizes, in its Clicking Clean report, as having a 100% clean energy index.
 The company’s energy index was higher than every other technology company identified in the report, including Apple, Facebook, Google, Microsoft, and Salesforce.
 Additionally, Switch was the only company in the report to receive an “A” grade in all five categories measured by Greenpeace.